Signed in as:

 When COVID-19 temporarily shut the tourist industry in Thailand, Gentle Giants Nonprofit, in partnership with Lek Chailert (Save Elephant Foundation) took advantage of the timely opportunity to work with the elephant handlers who had started the long journey back to their villages.
 In doing so, they developed a plan to meet the needs of both elephants and communities.

-Gentle Giants overall goal was simple: To keep the elephants safely there.
-Hence the Gentle Giant Stay Home Project (GGSHP) was launched June 14, 2020.
+Gentle Giants Nonprofit overall goal was simple: To keep the elephants safely there.
+Hence the Gentle Giants Elephants Stay Home Project (GGSHP) was launched June 14, 2020.

 This plan allowed both men and elephants to benefit: